ErinMorelli/em-media-handler/docs/configuration/commandline.rst

 -c / --config
 #############
-Specify a custom configuration file path.
+Specify a custom configuration file to use for processing media.

 Default: ``~/.config/mediahandler/config.yml``